uniVocity/univocity-parsers/README.md

 ```

-Use `FixedWidthFieldLengths` to define what is the length of each field in the input.
-With that information we can then create the  `FixedWidthParserSettings`.
+Use [FixedWidthFieldLengths](./src/main/java/com/univocity/parsers/fixed/FixedWidthFieldLengths.java) to define what is the length of each field in the input.
+With that information we can then create the  [FixedWidthParserSettings](./src/main/java/com/univocity/parsers/fixed/FixedWidthParserSettings.java).

 The output will be: